Algebraic independence and normality of the values of Mahler's functions: Polynomial sequences

+and the height in~\eqref{ub_hDtf} is the product of the denominator and the house of these vectors. \end{proof}

+From this moment on, we denote by $K$ the number field generated by coefficients of Taylor expansions of $f_1,\dots, f_{n+1}$ at the origin together with coefficients of $p(z)$, $a(z)$ and of all polynomials involved in the matrices $A(z)$ and $B(z)$ of system~\eqref{systeme_1} (in the proofs of Theorem~\ref{annexe_theo_ia1} and Theorem~\ref{annexe_theo_2}, when we consider values of $f_1(y),\dots,f_{n+1}(y)$ at an algebraic point $y$, we extend $K$ by $y\in\ol{\mqq}$ as well).

-The next lemma embodies an important step in the proof of the forthcoming Proposition~\ref{existence_P_DT}, which, in turn, plays an important role in proofs of our main results, Theorems~\ref{annexe_theo_ia1} and~\ref{annexe_theo_ia2}.
-We isolate this step in order to make the reading easier. \begin{lemma} Assume the situation of Proposition~\ref{P7_condition1}, that is let $f_1,...,f_{n+1}$ be a system of $K$-functions of type $(\psi,\phi)$, and assume moreover that $\phi$ is given by
+\begin{remark} The upper bound~\eqref{ub_hDtf} implies that the series $f_k(\b{z})$, $k=1,\dots,n+1$, converge in the circle $|\b{z}|<1$. \end{remark} The next lemma embodies an important step in the proof of Proposition~\ref{existence_P_DT} below, which, in its turn, plays an important role in proofs of our main results, Theorems~\ref{annexe_theo_ia1} and~\ref{annexe_theo_ia2}.
+We isolate this step in Lemma~\ref{lemma_P7} below in order to make the reading easier. \begin{lemma} Assume the situation of Proposition~\ref{annexe_P7}, that is let $f_1,...,f_{n+1}$ be a system of $K$-functions of type $(\psi,\phi)$, and assume moreover that $\phi$ is given by